 The Australian mining industry urgently needs to respond to the challenges and opportunities presented by the current economic climate.
 Industry must be in a position to readily exchange information on the challenges being faced and identify and develop the tools and practices that will enable operation optimisation.
 These developments will concurrently improve mine safety and community and environmental performance generating sustainable growth.
 The industry in its entirety cannot evolve to meet these challenges without developing highly relevant and defined research projects.
 The ACG continues to effectively respond to industry’s needs by initiating innovative research that provides ongoing benefits and viabilities instead of “quick-fix” solutions.

 The software, mXrap, has been developed under the MSRRM project as a technology transfer tool.
 Following the successful completion of phase five of the MSRRM project, the mXrap Consortium was formed.
 The mXrap Consortium supports the further development of the software outside of any specific research project.
-This enables the software to become the technology transfer tool for other research projects with the ACG and other groups. mXrap is a geotechnical data analysis and monitoring platform within which data analysis tools have been developed.
+The ACGs mXrap research team develop a number of apps that focus on allowing users to make high-quality geotechnical decision as quickly and easily as possible.
 Click here to find out more about the mXrap Consortium and Software.

 There are significant challenges facing the Australian mining industry that require coordinated research and dissemination of experiences.
 The ACG have proposed four research projects: Saprolites; Stress Measurement, Rock Bridges and Open Pit Microseismicity.
 Read more